ad-si/Transity/readme.md

 | 5  | EUR           |                                             |    4     |
 | 6  | Cow           | Most common type of domesticated ungulates  |          |
 | …  | …             | …                                           |    …     |

-There are 4 special commodities to simplify the tracking of sales:

-1. Request
-1. Offer
-1. Acceptance
-1. Certification

 ### Transfers